CERTCC/SSVC/doc/md_src_files/082_relatedSystems.md

 VPR is a prioritization product sold by Tenable.
 VPR determines the severity level of a vulnerability based on “[technical impact and threat](https://www.tenable.com/blog/what-is-vpr-and-how-is-it-different-from-cvss).”
-Just as [*Technical Impact*](#technical-impact) in SSVC, technical impact in VPR tracks the CVSSv3 impact metrics in the base metric group.
+Just as [*Technical Impact*](#technical-impact) in SSVC, technical impact in VPR tracks the CVSS version 3 impact metrics in the base metric group.
 The VPR threat component is about recent and future threat activity; it is comparable to [*Exploitation*](#exploitation) if EPSS were added to [*Exploitation*](#exploitation).

 VPR is therefore essentially a subset of SSVC.